Keith Foulger: Later roles

 After the completion of the Dreadnought project in 1960 Foulger moved to the team responsible for the design and construction of the Valiant-class submarines.
 These were the first wholly British nuclear submarines, having British designed and built nuclear reactors (the Rolls-Royce PWR).
 With more control over the design the team could follow traditional British submarine building practice and produced a design that was simpler than Dreadnought and had a stronger hull.
 Foulger helped naval architect R. J. Daniel select nickel aluminium bronze as the material for the class's hull valves.
 These had previously been made from gunmetal but the new material was assessed to have better strength and shock resistance and fewer flaws.
 After the Valiant project (Valiant was launched in 1963 and Warspite in 1965) Foulger served as chief constructor for a number of surface vessels.
 He attended the Senior Officer's War Course at Greenwich over the winter of 1967–68 and served on the staff of the Commander-in-Chief Fleet.
 Foulger was again chief constructor for a number of surface vessel projects from 1968–73.

-From 1973 Foulger returned to submarines; as assistant director of naval construction he oversaw construction of the six Swiftsure-class submarines and the design of their successors the seven Trafalgar-class submarines.
+From 1973 Foulger returned to submarines; as Assistant Director of Naval Construction (ADNC) he oversaw construction of the six Swiftsure-class submarines and the design of their successors the seven Trafalgar-class submarines.
 He remained in the post long enough to supervise the construction of the first two Trafalgar class boats: Trafalgar (launched 1981) and Turbulent (launched 1982).
 The Swiftsure and Trafalgar classes were built to a restricted budget but were faster and stealthier than earlier British submarines.
 To keep within budget Foulger found he had to turn down frequent requests from submarine commanders for their vessels to be upgraded with newer equipment.

 From 1979 Foulger had responsibility for all British submarine construction including, for the first time, the ballistic missile submarines.
 During this period the Royal Navy was seeking replacements for the 1960s-built Resolution-class submarines.
 A number of options were considered that included extending the life of the Resolution-class before it was decided, in 1980, to procure the American-made Trident missile system and build four new ballistic missile submarines, the Vanguard-class (launched in the 1990s).

 Foulger served as Director of Naval Construction from 1983 to 1985, with the equivalent Royal Navy rank of rear admiral.